AdamBanham/exo-slpn-testing/model-quality/README.md

 The 'models' subfolders contain the based control-flow models and existing approaches enhanced models.
-The 'out' subfolders contain the discovered exo-slpns and their data-aware unit Earth movers conformance measurement.
+The 'out' subfolders contain the discovered exo-slpns and their data-aware unit Earth movers conformance measurements.

 ## Code Runner